 Projects that are deemed unsafe will be disqualified

-- High school teams may assemble their arrays and rewire them to obtain the voltage and current that they desire.
+- Teams may assemble their arrays and rewire them to obtain the voltage and current that they desire.

 - Batteries may be used in the design but are not required for applications that are meant to only work during sun hours.